ChrisJabb21/ChrisJabb21/README.md

 ![Chris Jabbour](https://raw.githubusercontent.com/ChrisJabb21/ChrisJabb21/master/earthbanner.png)

 - #### 🔭 I’m currently working on:
-  - Helping redesign and improve the **HackPGH website** with a focus on usability and design.
+  - Helping redesign and improve the HackPGH website with a focus on usability and design.
     - Collaberative teamwork with another senior developer in charge of the redesign, the board, president, and designers of the makerspace.
     - Worked with Figma tool wireframes for implementation.
     - Tech stack: Svelte, SvelteKit, JavaScript, and Tailwind CSS framework
-  - Volunteering with **Tekko 2025** (Registration Department) and supporting local creative and cultural communities.
+  - Volunteering with Tekko 2025 (Registration Department) and supporting local creative and cultural communities.
-  - Teaching undergraduate and graduate college courses at **Robert Morris University**:
+  -  **Currently** Teaching undergraduate and graduate college courses at Robert Morris University:
     - CYMS6400: *Software & Application Security*
+    - CYBS4330: * Cyber Incident Response and Planning
     - CYBS2010: *Computing Principles and Practices*
     - INFS2150: *Introduction to Web Development*
     - INFS3220: *Systems Analysis and Design*